-The IRLP side of the repeater will automatically connect to the Ontario Public Service Reflector on Sunday and Thursday at 20:00-21:00 for the province-wide Procom Net.
+The IRLP side of the repeater will automatically connect to various nets and news services throughout the week (TBA).
 During these times, Echolink will be unavailable.
 Everyone is welcome to participate under the direction of net control.

 Other IRLP features include:

 - **0 - current time

 - **#1 - London VE3TTT (147.180+ 114.8) (the local EchoLink prefix is 'BB')